 1. Module Title Costume

-2. HE Level 4

-3. Credit Value 60

-4. SITS module code SCM1007
+4. SITS module code COS1010N

-5. Location of Delivery Guildhall School

-6a.
-Module Type Taught

 6b.
-Applicable to the year of study 1
+Applicable to the year of study

-7. Module Leader Head of Stage Management and Costume
+7. Module Leader Head of Costume

-8. Department Production Arts

-At the completion of this module the student will be able to:

-- Understand the role costume plays in producing performance. - Understand the history of costume. - Develop an understanding of the roles and responsibilities associated with costume within a broad based industry. - Understand and use appropriate equipment, skills and techniques used within the costume industry. - Develop safe working practice. - Consider the ethics and values of practice (sustainability). - Demonstrate collaboration and team skills. - Develop an understanding of the performers' relationship with their costume. - Understand and use paper work and administration appropriate to the costume department.
+- Enable the student to understand the role costume plays in producing performance. - Enable the student to understand the history of costume. - Enable the student to develop an understanding of the roles and responsibilities associated with costume within a broad based industry. - Enable the student to understand and use appropriate equipment, skills and techniques used within the costume industry. - Enable the student to develop safe working practice. - Enable the student to consider the ethics and values of practice (sustainability). - Enable the student to demonstrate collaboration and team skills. - Enable the student to develop an understanding of the performers' relationship with their costume. - Enable the student to understand and use paper work and administration appropriate to the costume department.

-- Roles & responsibilities associated to the costume Industry - Introduction to Costume in performance - Understanding the journey of costume and costume as clothing - Workroom equipment, identification and safe application - Construction and alteration skills - Introduction to breaking down & dyeing of textiles
+- Roles & responsibilities associated to the costume Industry - Introduction to Costume in performance - Understanding the journey of costume and costume as clothing - Workroom equipment, identification and safe application - Construction and alteration skills

+- Introduction to breaking down & dyeing of textiles

 - Introduction to fabric sampling and sourcing

 - Measuring costumes & performers

 - Introduction to pattern cutting

 - Fitting Costumes

 - Costume administration: (including costume plots, running & setting lists, budgets, buying & hire of costumes)

 - Show running, dressing & quick changes

 - Roles & responsibilities associated to the costume Industry

 - Costume design and construction

 - Introduction to Wigs, Hair and make up

 - Field trips

 - Production Activity

 - Practical project work